HarvardPL/formulog/examples/tutorial.md

 ## Exercises

-Interested readers might want to take on these extra exercises.
+Adventurous readers might want to take on these extra exercises.

 ### Add an Uninterpreted Operation

 Our language of predicates includes interpreted operations (like addition and equality), but no uninterpreted operations (the grammar of JV includes both).
 Add a new `pred` constructor `p_gcd(pred, pred)` that represents the greatest common denominator of two terms.
-When predicates are converted to SMT terms (`pred2smt`), emit an uninterpreted function term.
+When a `p_gcd` predicate is converted to an SMT term in the function `pred2smt`, emit an uninterpreted function term.
 SMT-level uninterpreted functions can be declared in Formulog using syntax like:

 ```